UCLA-MDSH/ucla-mdsh.github.io/pages/pages-root-folder/index.md

 Complete your degree in as few as 20 months by attending in-person classes one weekend per month and online evening sessions!

-**Applications for Fall Quarter 2023 are now open.**   <!-- [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.   -->  **The priority deadline for Fall 2023 Enrollment is July 25, 2023.**
+**Applications for Fall Quarter 2023 are closed.**   <!-- [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.   -->

 <div class="row t60 b60">
         <div class="small-12 text-center columns">